Grantor’s Reserved Rights Sample Clauses

 Grantor’s Reserved Rights.
 Grantor reserves for itself, its successors and assigns, all rights and privileges as owner of the Protected Property to use the Protected Property for all purposes that are not expressly prohibited by this Easement and are not inconsistent with the Purpose of this Easement.
 The following rights are expressly reserved by the Grantor [insert as needed]:

 Grantor’s Reserved Rights.
-The Grantor reserves for himself/herself, Grantor’s heirs, successors and assigns, all rights as owners of the Protected Property to use the Protected Property for all purposes that are not expressly prohibited herein and are not inconsistent with this Easement.
-Without limiting the applicability of the foregoing, the following rights are expressly reserved:
+Grantor reserves to itself, and to its successors and assigns, all rights accruing from its ownership of the Protected Property, including the right to engage in, all uses of the Protected Property that are not expressly prohibited herein and are not inconsistent with the purpose of this Conservation Easement.
+Without limiting the generality of the foregoing, the following rights are expressly reserved:

 Grantor’s Reserved Rights.
 Grantor reserves the right to use the Effluent Disposal Site for any purpose not inconsistent with Grantee’s use, and provided Grantor’s activities do not limit discharge of effluent by Grantee into the Effluent Disposal Site.
 Grantor is specifically permitted to enter the Effluent Disposal Area to: 1) restore, enhance or create wetlands; 2) perform any activities that could result in wetland mitigation credits; or 3) grant to the St. Xxxxx River Water Management District, the US Army Corps of Engineers, or any other regulatory agency, a conservation easement over all or a portion of the Effluent Disposal Site.